 After slowly adding oils to the running machine, the sauce is thickened and ready for use.

 What you don’t want to happen is for the oil to separate from the egg.
 If you go slowly when adding the oil, it won’t.
 I use a combination of vegetable and extra virgin olive oils to give it just the right balance of flavor without overpowering the garlic and other seasonings.
 If you like, you can add a bit of fresh parsley and/or thyme to the initial mixture before adding oils.
+I’ve found a blender actually works faster/better for this recipe, despite the food processor pictures above.

 - 3 garlic cloves, crushed, peeled and germ removed